ingerido/rThread-Lib/README.md

 # rThread-Lib
-This is a thread library implemented by me in Linux providing both user-level threads and kernel level threads
+rThread is a light-weight hybrid thread library with M:N mapping between user-level thread and kernel-level thread

 This directory contains the following files: